Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Event-based Sub-Routine

-The text box validation sample vba code of txt_AfterUpdate() Event Sub-routine is given below.
+The text box validation sample VBA code of the txt_AfterUpdate() Event Sub-routine is given below.

 Private Sub Txt_AfterUpdate()